-The C# support in VS Code is optimized for cross-platform .NET Core development (see working with .NET Core and VS Code for another relevant article).
+The C# support in Visual Studio Code is optimized for cross-platform .NET development (see working with .NET and VS Code for another relevant article).
 Our focus with VS Code is to be a great editor for cross-platform C# development.
-For instance, many Unity game developers enjoy using VS Code in place of the MonoDevelop IDE.

-VS Code supports debugging of C# applications running on either .NET Core or Mono.
+VS Code supports debugging of C# applications running on either .NET or Mono.

 For detailed instructions on:

-- .NET Core debugging - see the Microsoft C# extension's GitHub page.
+- .NET debugging - see the Microsoft C# extension's GitHub page.

 - Mono debugging - see the Mono Debug extension's README.

-Note: VS Code does not support debugging applications running on the Desktop .NET Framework.
+Note: VS Code has limited support for debugging applications running on the Desktop .NET Framework.